Nuclear power

 Nuclear power is the use of nuclear reactions to produce electricity.
 Nuclear power can be obtained from nuclear fission, nuclear decay and nuclear fusion reactions.
 Presently, the vast majority of electricity from nuclear power is produced by nuclear fission of uranium and plutonium in nuclear power plants.
 Nuclear decay processes are used in niche applications such as radioisotope thermoelectric generators in some space probes such as Voyager 2.
 Reactors producing controlled fusion power have been operated since 1958 but have yet to generate net power and are not expected to be commercially available in the near future.

 The first nuclear power plant was built in the 1950s.
 The global installed nuclear capacity grew to 100 GW in the late 1970s, and then expanded during the 1980s, reaching 300 GW by 1990.
 The 1979 Three Mile Island accident in the United States and the 1986 Chernobyl disaster in the Soviet Union resulted in increased regulation and public opposition to nuclear power plants.
 Nuclear power plants supplied 2,602 terawatt hours (TWh) of electricity in 2023, equivalent to about 9% of global electricity generation, and were the second largest low-carbon power source after hydroelectricity.
 As of November 2025, there are 416 civilian fission reactors in the world, with overall capacity of 376 GW, 63 under construction and 87 planned, with a combined capacity of 66 GW and 84 GW, respectively.
 The United States has the largest fleet of nuclear reactors, generating almost 800 TWh per year with an average capacity factor of 92%.
 The average global capacity factor is 89%.
 Most new reactors under construction are generation III reactors in Asia.

-Nuclear power is a safe, sustainable energy source that reduces carbon emissions.
-This is because nuclear power generation causes one of the lowest levels of fatalities per unit of energy generated compared to other energy sources.
-"Economists estimate that each nuclear plant built could save more than 800,000 life years."
+Nuclear power is a safe and sustainable energy source that reduces carbon emissions.
+Nuclear power generation results in one of the lowest levels of fatalities per unit of energy generated compared to other energy sources.
+One study estimated that each nuclear plant built could have saved 800,000 life years due to averted air pollution from fossil fueled power plants.
 Coal, petroleum, natural gas and hydroelectricity have each caused more fatalities per unit of energy due to air pollution and accidents.
 Nuclear power plants also emit no greenhouse gases and result in less life-cycle carbon emissions than common sources of renewable energy.
-The radiological hazards associated with nuclear power are the primary motivations of the anti-nuclear movement, which contends that nuclear power poses threats to people and the environment, citing the potential for accidents like the Fukushima nuclear disaster in Japan in 2011, and is too expensive to deploy when compared to alternative sustainable energy sources.
+The radiological hazards associated with nuclear power are the primary motivations of the anti-nuclear movement, which contends that nuclear power poses threats to people and the environment, citing the potential for accidents like the Fukushima nuclear disaster in Japan on March 11, 2011, and is too expensive to deploy when compared to alternative sustainable energy sources.